Dillingham- Lewis House Museum

 Chicago & Alton Hotel

 Built in 1878 by J.K.
 Parr and is the oldest business building in Blue Springs.
 Has received a Victorian facelift based on its original paint colors.
-It's currently in need of renovation and is unavailable for tours.
+It's currently in need of complete renovation and is unavailable for tours.

 The Blue Springs Historic Society is dedicated to